Spectral gap of scl in graphs of groups and $3$-manifolds: Scl of vertex and edge groups elements

 The example above shows that one can use chains in edge groups to adjust the given chain in vertex groups to a better one before evaluating it in individual vertex groups.
-Actually, scl is obtained by making the best adjustment of this kind.
+Actually, $\scl_G$ of such a chain is obtained by making the best adjustment of this kind.

 \begin{thm} Let $G=\mathcal{G}(\Gamma,\{G_v\},\{G_e\})$ be a graph of groups with $\Gamma=(V,E)$.
-For any finite collection of chains $c_v\in C_1^H(G_v)$, we have
+For any finite collection of chains $c_v\in C_1^H(G_v)$, $v\in V$, we have

-where the infimum is taken over all finite collections of chains $c_e \in C_1^H(G_e)$ satisfying $c_e+c_{\bar{e}}=0$ for each $e\in E$. \end{thm} \begin{proof} By a simple homology calculation using the Mayer--Vietoris sequence, we observe that $\|\scl_G(\sum_v c_v)\|$ is finite if and only if the infimum is.
-Thus we will assume both to be finite in the sequel.
+where the infimum is taken over all finite collections of chains $c_e \in C_1^H(G_e)$ satisfying $c_e+c_{\bar{e}}=0$ for each $e\in E$. \end{thm} \begin{proof} By Mayer--Vietoris (or rational abelianization), $H_1(G)$ is the direct sum $ H_1(\Gamma)\oplus(\oplus_v H_1(G_v))$ mod relations of the form $t_{e*}([c])-t_{\bar{e}*}([c])$ for chains $c\in C_1(G_e)$ and $e\in E$.
+It follows that $\scl_G(\sum_v c_v)$ is finite if and only if the other side of the equation is.
+Thus we assume both to be finite in the sequel.
 We will prove the equality for an arbitrary collection of rational chains $c_v$.
-Then the general case will follow by continuity.
+Then the general case follows by continuity: Scl of a null-homologous real chain is defined as the limit of scl of null-homologous rational chains with perturbed coefficients; See Definition~\ref{def: scl of real chain}.
+For a similar reason, when the chains $c_v$'s are rational, we can in addition require each $c_e$ to be rational, which does not affect the infimum in equation (\ref{eqn: vert scl compute}).